 Where: Paid parking is in the green on the map and Free parking is in blue areas.
 Resident-only parking in the pink zone on the map:

-The Town of Banff is adding more designated parking stalls than currently exists for people with disabilities.
 A parking placard from the Government of Alberta allows a person exclusive use of disabled parking stalls.
 People with these accessible parking placards displayed in their vehicle can park in the designated stalls for free for 3 hours.

 Download a PDF map of accessible/disabled parking spaces downtown.

-Why is paid parking being introduced?
+Why was paid parking introduced?

 More parking availability